-The Center recommends following these 5 easy steps to practice serve and return with your child:
+The Center recommends following these 5 easy steps when practicing serve and return with your child:

 1. Notice their focus of attention, and share it.